Swatto86/WinRDP/README.md

 ## 🙏 About This Project

 I built this because I needed a simple RDP manager and thought it would make a good learning resource.
 All the code is commented and explained so you can see how everything works.

+## 🤝 Contributing

+Found a bug?
+Want to add a feature?
+Contributions are welcome!

+1. Check the [planned features](CHANGELOG.md#upcoming-features-planned) in CHANGELOG.md
+2. Fork the repository
+3. Create a feature branch
+4. Make your changes with clear commit messages
+5. Test thoroughly on Windows 7+
+6. Submit a pull request

+For major changes, open an issue first to discuss what you'd like to change.

+---

 **Made by Swatto**